yezhuoyang/QCsimulator/README.md

 # QCsimulator

 The quantum circuit simulator written in python that aims to use GPU/parrallel computation to accerate the simulation speed.
-I wish we could support the fastest qubit simulation to support the future quantum algorithm design and analysis!
+I wish we could support the fastest qubit simulation to support the future quantum algorithm/architecture design and analysis!